 In answer to the challenge, we devised an in-depth consumer research study into people’s frustrations with slow mobile internet downloads, which we identified as ‘Load Rage.’

 The 'Load Rage' campaign was executed across all media sectors and drove huge ‘talkability’ among consumers and in the media, helping to position OnePlus as a 5G innovator.
-With 198 pieces of coverage generated across broadcast, national, online, consumer lifestyle, technology and regional media, the campaign grew brand awareness from 23% to 50% and brand consideration from 4% to 9%.

 The campaign received a Mark of Excellence from the CIPR and has also been shortlisted at the PR Moment Awards and the CIPR Awards for Best Use of Media Relations.